-Nearly all stereo decoders use a 38-kHz square wave for demodulating the L−R subchannel, which lies between 23 and 53 kHz.
-An undesired consequence is that the waveform's fifth harmonic demodulates power near 190 kHz.
-HD Radio digital sidebands, which occupy spectrum from 129 to 198 kHz after FM detection, can cause an annoying audio background noise when demodulated by the fifth harmonic.
-Extended hybrid HD Radio signals, whose detected spectrum may extend as low as 102 kHz, can cause additional noise when demodulated by the third harmonic at 114 kHz.
+Nearly all stereo decoders use a 38 kHz square wave to demodulate the L−R signal, which occupies 23 to 53 kHz in the stereo composite.
+An unintended consequence is that the waveform's fifth harmonic demodulates power near 190 kHz.
+HD Radio digital sidebands, which appear at 129 to 198 kHz for hybrid service mode MP1, can cause an annoying background noise when the fifth harmonic demodulates them.
+Extended hybrid signals, whose spectrum goes down to 115.5 kHz for service mode MP3, cause additional noise due to the third harmonic at 114 kHz.
 Furthermore, FM detection can generate intermodulation products between the digital sidebands and the analog modulation.
 The analysis below does not address this issue, but Dave Hershberger analyzes it here.

-A combination of measurement and calculation yields the analog signal-to-noise ratio (S/N) due to this HD Radio self-noise due to a squarewave stereo decoder.
-I make separate assessments for service mode MP1, which provides a 96-kbps program channel that may be subdivided for multicasting, and extended hybrid modes MP2–6 and MP11 that provide additional channels at lower bit rates.
+A combination of measurement and calculation yields the analog signal-to-noise ratio (S/N) for HD Radio self-noise due to a squarewave stereo decoder.
+I make separate assessments for service mode MP1 and extended hybrid modes MP2, MP3, and MP11 that provide additional channel capacity.

 This is the RF spectrum of KUSC in Los Angeles on an HP 141T/8553B/8552B spectrum analyzer.
 The horizontal scale is 100 kHz/div and vertical is 10 dB/div.
 At the center of the screen is the analog carrier at 91.5 MHz.
 50 to 100 kHz away are RDS and SCA subcarriers.
 130 to 200 kHz out are the digital sidebands.
-The lower analog sideband of a weak station at 91.7 mixes with KUSC's upper digital sideband.
+A weak station at 91.7 mixes with KUSC's upper digital sideband.
 To the right is a station at 91.9 with SCA.

-This is the detected spectrum in a Yamaha T-1020 FM tuner, which uses two 250-kHz ceramic IF filters, a quadrature detector, and no postdetection filter.
-The frequency span is 0 to 200 kHz and the analysis-filter −3-dB bandwidth is 3 kHz.
+This is the detected spectrum in a Yamaha T-1020 FM tuner, which uses two 250 kHz ceramic IF filters, a quadrature detector, and no postdetection filter.
+The frequency span is 0 to 200 kHz and the analysis filter bandwidth is 3 kHz.
 The leftmost pip is DC.
-The next pip is the 19-kHz pilot signal.
+The next pip is the 19 kHz pilot signal.
 Then comes a low-level RDS subcarrier at 57 kHz, followed by SCA subcarriers at 67 kHz and 92 kHz.
-Finally, at about 130 kHz the digital signal begins.
+At about 130 kHz the digital signal begins.
 It extends to about 200 kHz.

 I adjusted the trace so that the pilot was about 20 dB down.
-Later I learned that the pilot was set at 8.5% deviation, the SCAs at 9.2% each, and RDS at 1.3%.
+Later I learned from the station engineer that the pilot was set at 8.5% deviation, the SCAs at 9.2% each, and RDS at 1.3%.
 Total subcarrier deviation was 19.7%.
 If peak carrier deviation was increased beyond 100% by 0.5% for each 1% of subcarrier deviation as permitted by FCC rules, it would be 109.85%.
 This leaves 81.65% for the program channel, putting it 19.7 dB above the pilot, or 0.3 dB below the top of the screen.
-The reference signal for FM S/N is a 100%-deviated, 1-kHz sine wave.
-The receiver's 75-µs deemphasis network attenuates this signal 0.9 dB so the effective reference level is 0.3 + 0.9 = 1.2 dB below the top of the screen.
+For S/N reference I use a 100%-deviated, 1 kHz sine wave.
+The receiver's 75 µs deemphasis network attenuates this signal 0.9 dB so the effective reference level is 0.3 + 0.9 = 1.2 dB below the top of the screen.
 Call this 0 dBr.

-The digital sidebands are 23 dB below the analog carrier, or −20 dBc.
+The digital sidebands are each 23 dB below the analog carrier, or −20 dBc total.
 This figure should be accurate for this signal since KUSC uses a single antenna for both analog and digital.
-The sidebands are 69 kHz wide so the measured level in a 3-kHz equivalent noise bandwidth will be 10log(69 ⁄ 3) = 13.6 dB lower, or −33.6 dBc.
+The sidebands are 69 kHz wide so the measured level in a 3 kHz equivalent noise bandwidth will be 10log(69 ⁄ 3) = 13.6 dB lower, or −33.6 dBc.
 This level corresponds to −34.8 dBr.
 Therefore, dBr = dBc − 1.2.
 This relation is valid for this tuner and signal near 190 kHz.